Xtines/pydata18notes/Scale_PyDatawithDask_MRocklin.md

 from dask.distributed import Client client = Client()
 ```
-This will create a Dash dashboard
+This will create a Dash dashboard.

 ### Running Dask on the cloud

 Highly recommend taking Jupyter's documentation, takes about an hour to get Dask running.

+See Setup and On the Cloud
 https://docs.dask.org/en/latest/setup/cloud.html